cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl #basic-group title="A basic group"}

-This separate group definition allows us to rephrase {{group-in-map}} as:
+This separate, named group definition allows us to rephrase {{group-in-map}} as:

 ~~~~ CDDLx
 person = {